build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 Once we approve, the pipeline will continue and the deployment step will update the DAGs.
 Congratulations, you have now automated the deployment of your DAGs!

-> ### Advanced automation topics
+> ### Advanced Automation Topics
 >
 >So far we have just scratched the surface of how you can apply DevOps principles to your data pipelines.
 If you want to dive deeper, there are some additional topics that you can explore to further automate and scale your Apache Airflow workflows.
 >
 >**Parameters and reusable workflows**
 >
 >Creating re-usable workflows will help scale how your data pipelines are used.
 A common technique is to create generic workflows that are driven by parameters, driving up re-use of those workflows.
-There are many approaches to help you increase the reuse of your workflows, and you can read more about this by checking out this post, [Working with parameters and variables in Amazon Managed Workflows for Apache Airflow](https://dev.to/aws/working-with-parameters-and-variables-in-amazon-managed-workflows-for-apache-airflow-4f5h)
+There are many approaches to help you increase the reuse of your workflows, and you can read more about this by checking out this post, [Working with parameters and variables in Amazon Managed Workflows for Apache Airflow](https://dev.to/aws/working-with-parameters-and-variables-in-amazon-managed-workflows-for-apache-airflow-4f5h).
 >
 >**Using private Python library repositories**
 >